-Early Acceptance: TTU-HSC School of Medicine
+Early Acceptance Program: TTUHSC School of Medicine

-Cultivating Outstanding, Well-Rounded Professionals
+Cultivating Outstanding, Well-Rounded Professionals in Medicine

 The primary goal of this special program is to encourage Honors students to broaden their educational experiences before they enroll in their professional studies.
 The waiver of the MCAT allows students to become actively involved in the Honors College and to include coursework or other experiences in areas such as languages, the humanities, mathematics, and business, enabling them to become more well-rounded professionals.
 This is not an accelerated program.
 Therefore, the School of Medicine reserves the right to deny acceptance through this program to students who may contemplate early graduation.